-- Passport: Send a photocopy of the photo picture page of your passport including your birth date and the expiration date of your passport and by email to email@example.com or by fax to (434) 522-0430
+- Passport: Send a photocopy of the photo picture page of your passport including your birth date and the expiration date of your passport and send it by email to email@example.com, or by fax to (434) 522-0430

 - SAT or ACT college entrance exam score report